 (Time-aware) The “blind history gap” captures the gap created by the delay of access to recent data (e.g., “most recent” may always be one week old).
 The smaller of the values supplied in the Feature Derivation Window.
 A gap of zero means "use data up to and including today," a gap of one means "use data starting from yesterday" and so on.

 A model that increases accuracy by combining the predictions of two or more models.
-DataRobot automatically creates blender models, after Autopilot runs, based on the top three regular Leaderboard models (for PLS, GLM, and average blenders) and the top eight models for advanced blenders (advanced average, advanced GLM, and ENET).
+DataRobot automatically creates blender models, after Autopilot runs, based on the top three regular Leaderboard models (for AVG, GLM, and ENET blenders) and the top eight models for advanced blenders (Advanced AVG, Advanced GLM, and Advanced ENET).
 Also known as ensemble models.

 A graphical representation of the many steps involved in transforming input predictors and targets into a model.
 A blueprint represents the high-level end-to-end procedure for fitting the model, including any preprocessing steps, algorithms, and post-processing.
 Each box in a blueprint may represent multiple steps.
 You can view a graphical representation of a blueprint by clicking on a model in the Leaderboard.
 See also user blueprints.